 Before you pluck your pumpkin from the vine, take a few moments to inspect it.
-McPherson advised rolling it around to make sure it has no holes or damage.
+Roll it around to make sure it has no holes or damage.
 Look for a vibrant uniform color and a strong green stem.
 Those are sure signs a pumpkin is ready to be picked.

 Is there a proper way to pick a pumpkin?

-Does it matter whether I want to carve it or cook it?
+Does it matter whether you want to carve it or cook it?

 If it's a pie that you'd like to make, the pumpkins that make the best jack-o-lanterns probably won't make the tastiest dessert.
-Both McPherson and Flinchbaugh said you'll want a long-neck pumpkin instead.
+Experts agree you'll want a long-neck pumpkin instead.
 They have the most fruit - and it's sweeter.
 All the better for pumpkin pie!

 If you want to make a spooky jack-o-lantern that will delight trick-or-treaters this Halloween, then your mission is clear.
-According to Flinchbaugh, you'll want a tall and wide pumpkin with plenty of room for cutting.
-The best carving pumpkins are typically 25-30 pounds and sit upright, McPherson said.
+You'll want a tall and wide pumpkin with plenty of room for cutting.
+The best carving pumpkins are typically 25-30 pounds and sit upright.

-How can I make sure my jack-o-lantern stays fresh all fall?
+How to make sure your jack-o-lantern stays fresh all fall?

 You'll find no fresher pumpkin than one straight from a farmer's patch.

-But McPherson also shared a nifty trick you can use to extend your pumpkin's haunting season.
+But here is a nifty trick you can use to extend your pumpkin's haunting season.
 Just mix a weak chlorine solution with household bleach in a 5-gallon bucket, then dunk the entire carved pumpkin or brush the solution over the surface to keep it free of decay.

-You'll need about 3 teaspoons of bleach in 3 gallons of water for the solution.
+You'll need about three teaspoons of bleach in three gallons of water for the solution.
 It's super simple -- and ensures you won't have any sad, sagging jack-o-lanterns adorning your porch this fall.

-OK, when can I actually PICK my own pumpkin?
+OK, where can you actually PICK a pumpkin?

-Flinchbaugh's Pick Your Own Pumpkin Patch opens on Saturday, September 16, and will be open Monday-Saturday through October 31.
+Flinchbaugh's Orchards - Pick Your Own Pumpkin Patch opened September 12, and will be open Monday-Saturday through October 31.
 The market will be stocked with ornamental pumpkins, gourds, Indian corn and more decorative items.
-Flinchbaugh's also features its Fall Festivals every Saturday from September 23-October 21.
+Flinchbaugh's also features pick your own apples, sunflowers, and a fun corn maze!